build-on-aws/bedrock-agents-streamlit/README.md

 - This API schema defines three primary endpoints, `/companyResearch`, `/createPortfolio`, and `/sendEmail` detailing how to interact with the API, the required parameters, and the expected responses.

-- Now, we need to provide the Bedrock agent an example of a formatted company portfolio, and a formatted email.
+- Now, we need to provide the Bedrock agent a prompt that are examples of a formatted response for an investment company portfolio, and email.
 Scroll down to **Advanced prompts** and select **Edit**.
+Additionally, there is an option to use a [custom parser Lambda function](https://docs.aws.amazon.com/bedrock/latest/userguide/lambda-parser.html) for more granular formatting.

 ![advance_prompt_btn](Streamlit_App/images/advance_prompt_btn.png)